DANUBE LOGISTICS SECTOR

 Already today, agricultural and forestry products account for around 25 % of the total volume of goods (approx. 40 Mio. tons/year) transported along the logistical axis of the Danube.
 Ports and transhipment sites along the river function as hubs for handling, storage and processing.
 With the biobased economy gaining momentum all over Europe, another growth market opens up for both the Danube region’s biomass industry as well as for the Danube logistics sector.
 Especially for biobased raw materials with the majority being categorized as bulk cargo in transport terms, Danube logistics can offer a broad set of facilities and services.

-Therefore, encouraging a modal shift of biomass raw materials and products of the bioeconomy towards inland waterway transport and establishing Danube ports as prime hubs for the energetic and chemical-material use and trade of biomass are major goals of the ENERGY BARGE project.
+Therefore, encouraging a modal shift of biomass raw materials and products of the bioeconomy towards inland waterway transport and establishing Danube ports as prime hubs for the energetic and chemical-material use and trade of biomass were major goals of the ENERGY BARGE project.
 Such a modal shift at the same time contributes to the goal to increase transport on inland waterways by 20 % until 2020 as stated in the EU's Strategy for the Danube Region (EUSDR).
-Therefore, on this modal shift platform, the ENERGY BARGE project provides practical and first-hand information about logistics service providers and Danube ports facilitating biomass transport and handling.
+Therefore, on this modal shift platform practical and first-hand information about logistics service providers and Danube ports facilitating biomass transport and handling is given.
 The online service gives insight into the most relevant framework conditions for transport, handling and storage of bio-based cargo, and enables cargo owners to inform themselves about the available logistics services along the Danube.

 Bioenergy meets Danube logistics - Handbook for a modal shift towards inland waterway transport

-The ENERGY BARGE project aims to better tap both the biomass and the logistics potentials of the Danube region in a sustainable manner.
-To this end, the consortium developed a set of tools that inform private and public actors along the potential supply chains and across country borders, give them pratical guidance for business development and bring them together.
+In order to better tap both the biomass and the logistics potentials of the Danube region in a sustainable manner, a set of tools that inform private and public actors along the potential supply chains and across country borders, give them practical guidance for business development and bring them together was developed.
 Eventually, the entire Danube region shall profit from the more widespread and sustainable utilization of its transnational, yet domestic biomass.
 This handbook is one of these tools.
 It is designed for actors along the biomass and bioenergy supply and value chains which would like to have a “first peak” into the world of Danube navigation and what it has to offer.

 Danube logistics have relevance for all these actors, from biomass suppliers, processing entities such as saw mills, traders of bio-based raw materials and bioenergy products, as well as end users.
 Based on expert discussions with relevant shipping companies, port operators and logistics service providers from Germany, Austria, Hungary, Slovakia and Croatia, the following chapters provide practical information for cargo owners.
 The focus lies on technical and administrative framework conditions for waterway transport, handling and storage of different types of bio-based cargo.